dask/dask/docs/source/develop.rst

 Code Formatting
 ~~~~~~~~~~~~~~~

-Dask uses several code linters (flake8, black, isort, pyupgrade), which are enforced by
+Dask uses several code linters (flake8, black, isort, pyupgrade, mypy), which are
-CI.
-Developers should run them locally before they submit a PR, through the single
+enforced by CI.
+Developers should run them locally before they submit a PR, through the
-command ``pre-commit run --all-files``.
-This makes sure that linter versions and options
+single command ``pre-commit run --all-files``.
+This makes sure that linter versions and
-are aligned for all developers.
+options are aligned for all developers.

 Optionally, you may wish to setup the `pre-commit hooks <https://pre-commit.com/>`_ to
 run automatically when you make a git commit.
 This can be done by running::